Laver Cup 2022: How does it work and when will Roger Federer be playing?

 Federer will be joined by his great rivals Rafael Nadal, Novak Djokovic and Andy Murray in a star-studded line-up as the 20-time grand slam champion brings his career to a close at the age of 41.

-All eyes will be on Federer, however, one of the greatest tennis players of all time takes to the court for the last time in his professional career.
+All eyes will be on Federer, however, one of the greatest tennis players of all time takes to the court for the last time in his professional career when he competes in Friday evening’s doubles.

 Here’s everything you need to know.